Paul Schell. That’s who.1

 The Seattle Times, May 1, 2001; “Mayor’s Impulse Buy: $35,000 Maple Tree” by Jim Brunner

-in addition to personal memories and other news stories.
+Personal memories and additional news stories.